AudreyRWilliams/hello-java-codespace/README.md

 ## 2 — Add the devcontainer files (directly on GitHub)

 Create a folder called `.devcontainer` at the repo root with <b>two files:</b>
+- .devcontainer/Dockerfile
+- .devcontainer/devcontainer.json
+<br>Why this approach? it’s explicit and reproducible: Codespaces will build the container, install OpenJDK 11 + Maven, and open VS Code in that container.
+(You can also let VS Code add prebuilt Java dev containers via the UI; both are supported.)